“`html

 - Actors: Hackers, competitors

-- Mitigations: Switching to a hardware wallet, using 2FAVícefázové ověření (též vícefaktorové, anglicky mu...
+- Mitigations: Switching to a hardware walletA physical device designed to store cryptocurrencies and secret keys more safely.
+More, using 2FAVícefázové ověření (též vícefaktorové, anglicky multi-factor authentication) je v informat...
 More

 Unsecured Wi-Fi Network